MasWag/LearnTA/doc/CAVAE2023-local.md

 How to replicate the experiment results
 ---------------------------------------

 1. Learn DTAs with LearnTA by running one of the following scripts under `./utils/`.
+The logs are saved under `./logs/LearnTA`.
    - `run_LearnTA-all.sh` for all the benchmarks
        - This takes about 12 hours in total.
        - This works on a virtual machine with at least 64 GiB of RAM.